connectome-neuprint/neuPrint/README.md

       * Original neurons lose all labels and relationships, and "MergedTo" relationships are created between the original neurons and the new neuron.
 3. proofreader.addSkeleton(fileUrl,datasetLabel): Load skeleton file from url into database and connect to appropriate neuron.
 Returns the new skeleton node. e.g.: ``` CALL proofreader.addSkeleton("http://fileurl/87475_swc","mb6") YIELD node RETURN node ```
 4. analysis.getLineGraph(roi,datasetLabel): used to produce an edge-to-vertex dual graph, or line graph, for the neurons within the provided ROI.
 Produces a JSON describing vertices from which edges can be computed. e.g.: ``` CALL analysis.getLineGraph("alpha2", "mb6") YIELD value RETURN value ```
-The returned value is a string containing the neuron json.
+The returned value is a string containing the vertex json.
 Note: to be used with the neo4j driver (see neuprint-reader); large results will crash the neo4j browser.